SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 This document is intended to summarize aspects of path selection from those contributions and conversations.

+It is recognized that path selection is not the only important open question about QUIC Multipath, but other open questions are out of scope for this document.

 --- middle

 # Introduction {#intro}